 As much as I’ve grown to love a salad, I still prefer my veggies either blended into a green smoothie or roasted with fun seasonal flavors.
-This Roasted Vegetarian Mediterranean Recipe is truly a masterpiece at the latter.
+These Mediterranean inspired recipes are truly masterpieces at the latter.

 Yes I know that’s a bold claim.
 Yet stay with me and see what I mean…

-It’s packed with veggies AND flavor…oh the flavors!!!
+They are packed with veggies AND flavor…oh the flavors!!!
 Your taste buds are gonna go crazy from all the flavor-fusion happening here.
 I suggest doubling some of these recipes (especially the Mediterranean veggie bowl below) so you have leftovers galore and can keep on enjoying it.
-This recipe is also gluten-free and dairy free, which I love because it won’t cause bloating or skin issues.
+These recipes are also gluten-free and dairy free, which I love because they won’t cause bloating or skin issues.
 Eating a clean, plant-based whole foods diet can really do the body some serious good!

 What are some examples of Mediterranean food?

 If you’re wanting to embrace more of a Mediterranean kinda diet, then you have to use ingredients that benefit the body most.
 Here are some of the most common examples of Mediterranean food you can start incorporating into you diet (and many are used in the recipe below!)

 - unrefined oils